Debian/debhelper/CONTRIBUTING.md

    costs.

  * Helpers / tools should generally *do the right thing* by default (subject to backwards compatibility).
-If most people neeed some particular option to make the tool work for them, then the default should be changed (again, subject to backwards compatibility).
+If most people need some particular option to make the tool work for them, then the default should be changed (again, subject to backwards compatibility).